 Whistling, chattering, and banging from noisy pipes can be more than irritating – these sounds indicate a plumbing problem that requires the expertise of a Sugar Land plumber.
 Plumbing problems make most people nervous because they can often become quite costly when a plumber needs to be called in to fix it.
 The good news is that noisy pipes can often be fixed easily through a few simple tweaks to your water systems such as replacing washers and valves.
 Pipe noise complaints are frequently related to water pressure and require making adjustments in the flow rates to correct.
 Sediment or mineral build up in the pipes is another common culprit.

 Here’s a breakdown of the different noises you may hear and what problem they may indicate:

-Shrieking is usually caused by air in the pipes, sediment in the water line or kinks in the water line.
+Shrieking is usually caused by air in the pipes, sediment in the waterline, or kinks in the waterline.
 Shrieking from a water pressure tank usually indicates a partially collapsed bladder or obstruction at the tank entrance.
-Shrieking from the toilet as the tank refills indicates a faulty washer or washers in the ballcock assembly.
+Shrieking from the toilet as the tank refills indicate a faulty washer or washers in the ballcock assembly.

 Banging, chattering or thudding